Solar Icons

 Note

-Standard vs. SSR Imports
+Standard vs. SSR Entry Points

-The @solar-icons/react package exports two main entry points:
+The @solar-icons/react package provides two entry points:

-Why the Difference?
+Why the difference?

-// This component is rendered on the server.
+// Renders on the server.

 import { ArrowUp } from '@solar-icons/react/ssr'

-export default function ServerComponent() {
+export default function Page() {

 return (